xSegFaultx/FlowerClassifier/README.md

   + Normalize all the images as VGG16 requires
 * Second, we need to put the network into inference mode
   + Put the network to evaluation mode so that layers like dropout, batchnorm (we didn't use in this project), etc. will not affect the result of inference
-  + Turn auto-grad off since we will not perform back propagation during inference.
+  + Turn auto-grad off since we will not perform backpropagation during inference.
 This can reduce memory usage and reduce a lot of computations.

 After all these preparations, we can finally do inference on the network.
 For this project, we will show top k probable classes as our result

 ## Command line version